TomFreudenberg/preziplayer/README.md

 > View offline presentation from prezi.com, easy and gui

+## First introduction

+You can take a first look by visiting http://prezi.com/5w9yvnnzmnir/prezi-player-on-linux/.

 ## usage

 Just run "preziplayer" from shell or use "prezi Player" icon in Graphics menu when using debian installer